The Royal Mint to manufacture modern new £1 coin

 - It will generate lifetime cost savings through unmatched durability, lasting up to 30 times longer than an equivalent value banknote

-- iSIS is not a surface coating so it will not wear off over time.
+- Integrated Secure Identification Systems is not a surface coating so it will not wear off over time.

 to receive more information about the new £1 coin and future Royal Mint news.